netgen-layouts/layouts-docs/reference/view_layer.rst

 .. tip::

-    If you use eZ Platform, view configuration is siteaccess aware.
+    If you use Ibexa CMS, view configuration is siteaccess aware.
 This means you can have different templates for different siteaccesses or siteaccess groups for the same block views or layout types.